The United States Mint at San Francisco plays an important role in our nation’s coinage.

 1849 - Present

-The Gold Rush begins after gold was found the previous year.
+The Gold Rush begins, following the discovery of gold the previous year.
 Thousands of people pour into the state.

 The gold is shipped to the Philadelphia Mint to produce coins, a long and dangerous journey.

 July 3 - Congress approves legislation establishing a branch Mint in California.
 The Treasury Secretary chooses San Francisco for the location.

 April 3 - The San Francisco Mint opens to accept deposits from miners.
 The Mint produces $4,084,207 in gold coins in the first year.